ifatree/MyDbUp/README.md

 * `./Scripts/` - base folder for SQL script actions
 * `./Scripts/Create/` - stands-up a copy of the DB schema from scratch
-* `./Scripts/Update/` - migration scripts to update DB to latest version
+* `./Scripts/{version}/Update/` - migration scripts to update DB to latest version
-* `./Scripts/TestDB/` - environment specific data scripts for QA testing
+* `./Scripts/{version}/TestDB/` - environment specific data scripts for QA testing

-Your deploy process can be scripted to execute only the appropriate commands for that environment.
+Your deploy process can easily be scripted to execute only the appropriate commands for that environment:

+* `$ MyDbUp.exe Update ./Scripts/2.0.7`

 ## References ##